300 Christian Books

 John Piper | 92 pages

 In this concise and accessible resource, the authors respond to fifty crucial questions often asked in relation to biblical manhood and womanhood.
-Answering objections raised against the view that God created men and women equal in value but distinct in role, Piper and Grudem winsomely present a biblical vision of gender roles that is life-giving and fulfilling for both men and women.!
+Answering objections raised against the view that God created men and women equal in value but distinct in role, Piper winsomely presents a biblical vision of gender roles that is life-giving and fulfilling for both men and women.

 Serving Without Sinking (2013)